 In an effort to address these issues, Heather Murphy, assistant professor in the Department of Epidemiology and Biostatistics, will work with stakeholders in Uganda and India to improve sanitation conditions as part of a project led by Michigan State University and funded by the Bill and Melinda Gates Foundation—the first such grant received by the College of Public Health.

 Led by Joan Rose, Homer Nowlin Endowed Chair in Water Research at Michigan State University (MSU), the project builds off the Global Water Pathogen Project, a collaboration led by Rose and the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 The GWPP involves more than 200 researchers around the world who are collecting and compiling data on water pathogens in order to develop technology, tools, and information to improve sanitation worldwide.
+Their findings were compiled into an open-access online knowledge base and will be printed in multilingual publications from UNESCO.

 “Roughly 2.5 billion people in the world don’t have access to improved sanitation,” said Murphy, who traveled to Uganda at the end of June.
 “They don’t have access to a toilet or a latrine, which has consequences on safe drinking water and environments.
 These issues aren’t often talked about, but they’re preventable.”